-Fabulous Oriental Scents: Delivery of Luxury Perfumes from Dubai to Moscow
+Fabulous Oriental Scents: Delivery of Luxury Perfumes from Dubai

 Oriental perfumes were always of great demand in Europe and on the West.
 Of course, as contains a part of this breathtaking fairytale world, full of intrigues, and exotic luxury palaces… Oriental scents are full of senses and temptations.
 They have strength, melody, temper, spicy shade with exotic note.
 In the last few years Arabic perfumes made the whole world fall for it.
 Such incredible popularity is caused by one of the most valuable components of the Arabic perfumes – Oudh tree oil.

 Oudh is a real diamond among timber components.
 Wood of the oud, also known as agaranic tree, is one of the most expensive in the world.
 Older the Oudh tree is the more value its timber has.
 Just like wine, the aroma of Oudh tree gets richer and more versatile with time.
 Oud or Agar wood oil is result of illness of the tree, produced as protective reaction to bacterial infection.
 The infected trees start to discharge tar, first only in affected parts, and later the whole wood gets soaked with it, turning firmer and changing to dark nearly black.
 The process may last for decades before the oil will be extracted.
 Oudh oil costs more than gold, average market price for kg starts from Euro 18,000.
 It is very hard to use, therefore it is mostly used in natural perfume production, to increase fragrance persistence and intensity.
 There are synthetic analogues of Oudh, but their scent cannot get close to this precious wood one.